Luckzman/cp-readiness/README.md

 2. Sample Todo List which was built using React library
 3. Sample Node - Express website which was built using Express technology and some middleware.

-You can browse through each of the folder to access the project.
+You can browse through each of the folder to access each of the project.